ungleich/cdist/cdist/conf/type/__locale/man.rst

 COPYING
 -------
-Copyright \(C) 2013-2014 Nico Schottelius.
-Free use of this software is granted under the terms of the GNU General Public License version 3 (GPLv3).
+Copyright \(C) 2013-2016 Nico Schottelius.
+Free use of this software is granted under the terms of the GNU General Public License version 3 or later (GPLv3+).